KE25 SR |

 reconditioned as it'd done 200+ km's. a 2K was found for $60 and swapped in.

-The 3k-b never got rebuilt! after driving the gutless 2K for months I had such
+The 3K-HB was never rebuilt.. after driving the gutless 2K for months I had such

-an appetite for power I didn't want another 'K' series again.
+an appetite for power again I wanted more than just another 3K.
 I had been dreamin of

 a 4age.